 In Sec.~\ref{sec_algebras} we shall derive the basic algebras of phase space, namely the algebra of (skew-) Hamiltonian matrices.
 We explain the necessity to describe stable phase space distributions by second and higher even moments, and why this implies that it is impossible to measure $\psi$ directly.

 In Sec.~\ref{sec_clifford} we explain the meaning and the role of Clifford algebras in low-dimensional phase spaces.
-We criticize the specific notational convention concerning the use of complex numbers in QM in general and specifically in Dirac's theory.
+We critically review the specific notational convention concerning the use of complex numbers in QM in general and specifically in Dirac's theory.
 We explain the general conditions that Hamiltonian physics imposes on the dimensionality of phase spaces.

-In Sec.\ref{sec_fff} we use simple group-theoretical considerations, that, when applied to the Dirac algebra, suggest an interpretation in terms of relativistic electrodynamics.
+In Sec.\ref{sec_fff} we use simple group-theoretical considerations that, when applied to the Dirac algebra, suggest an interpretation in terms of relativistic electrodynamics.
 We show that this interpretation directly yields the Lorentz force law, the Lorentz transformations and the relativistic energy-momentum-relation.
 We demonstrate that this framework also enables to derive the Zeeman effect, the spin, and the physics of adiabatic high frequency transitions (Breit-Rabi-model).

-In Sec.~\ref{sec_uqm} we explain what is meant by ``un-quantization'': Since the so-called ``canonical quantization'' can be derived and explained on the basis of classical notions, we simultaneously un-quantize QM in the sense explained above and ``quantize'' CM.
-Then we discuss Born's rule and explain why classicality is compatible with background independence but nonetheless leads {\it with necessity} to $3+1$-dimensional geometrical notions.
+In Sec.~\ref{sec_uqm} we explain what is meant by ``un-quantization'': Since the so-called ``canonical quantization'' can be derived and explained on the basis of classical notions, we simultaneously un-quantize QM in the sense explained above and ``quantize'' classical mechanics.
+Then we briefly discuss Born's rule and explain why classicality is compatible with background independence but nonetheless leads {\it with necessity} to $3+1$-dimensional geometrical notions.